Peng-Protocol/Dexhune-SS/SS/Specifications/MarkerDAO.md

 ...

-- ** Active Routines**
+- ** Routines**

-Queries and displays first (1000) active routines by their index number.
+Queries and displays first (1000) routines by their index number.

 Each routine entry has a timer for when it can be executed, once it exceeds this time the timer becomes a button that reads; "execute".
-If clicked; the frontend will query the routine to see if it is unexecuted, if true then pushes transaction to execute the routine.
+If clicked; the frontend will query the routine to see if it is unexecuted, if unexecuted then pushes transaction to execute the routine.
-Each routine has a "runway", which is how long it will run for.
+Each routine has a "runway", which is how long it will run for, this is parsed from its timestamp into human readable time.

-- **More Button**

-Triggers the frontend to query additional (1000) active routines.
+Has "More Button" that to query additional (1000) active routines.

 - **Passed Proposals**

-Queries and displays first (1000) passed proposals by their index number.

-- **More Button**

-Triggers the frontend to query additional (1000) passed proposals.
+Same as "Recent Proposals" but for passed proposals.

 - **Past Rejected Proposals**

-Queries and displays first (1000) rejected proposals by their index number.

-- **More Button**

-Triggers the frontend to query additional (1000) Rejected Proposals.

-- **Past Rejected Routines**

-Queries and displays first (1000) rejected routine proposals by their index number.

-- **More Button**

-Triggers the frontend to query additional (1000) rejected routines.

-- **Removed Routines**

-Queries and displays first (1000) removed routines by their index number.

-- **More Button**

-Triggers the frontend to query additional (1000) removes routines.
+Same as "Recent Proposals" but for rejected proposals.

 - **1d ; links**